hatfieldlibrary/dspace-angular-client/README.md

 The front-end is a simple AngularJs prototype for testing functionality only.
 No effort has been made to dress it up or approximate a real user experience.

 This prototype supports login, logout, handle-based browsing of communities, collections and items and retrieving bitstreams.
 Searching solr via the Express middleware has been tested but not integrated into the AngularJs prototype.
-We will begin the UI design work soon.
+(We will begin the UI wireframes soon.)

 We decided to anchor this prototype project to our production instance of DSpace 5.4.
 That took some additional work.